 Here the vertex or optimised point is at x =2 and y =17 where these may be measuring time and money for example.

 So an algebraic equation is a way to describe a mathematical problem, an algorithm is a set of steps to solve that problem (good for computers, as a set of steps is how computers work) and a graph (geometry) is a good way to visualise a solution.
 The actual Simplex algorithm in code gets quite complicated.

 Mathematicians have found that quite a few systems can be defined by a set of linear or near linear equations, allowing these systems to be optimised by the Simplex algorithm.
 Routines can be used to optimise traffic lights, lithium ion battery charging, grid power supply and many other processes.
-Thanks to George Dantzig’s work in the 1940s and modern computers we can now optimise many thousands of parameters described as linear equations.
+Thanks to George Dantzig’s work in the 1940s and modern computers, we can now optimise many thousands of parameters described as linear equations using the Simplex Algorithm.

 Quadratic equations are the simplest polynomials (equations with several power terms) where there is at least one x² term and no higher powers.
 The simplest of these is y = x² and describes a parabola in graphical form.

 The solutions or roots are that y=0 when x = 0.
 The function is always positive in real space.

 The generalised form of a quadratic is y= ax² + bx +c and the roots are given by the quadratic algorithm described previously.